Future developments in Singapore: Olympic-Sized Ice Rink at Pandan Gardens

+Restoration of Tanjong Pagar Railway Station

+Vacant for over a decade, the former Tanjong Pagar Railway Station will begin restoration works as a national monument in 2024.
+Part of the upcoming Greater Southern Waterfront development and the southern entry point to the Rail Corridor, the railway station will be integrated with the upcoming Cantonment MRT station.

+Estimated to cost approximately S$40 million, works are expected to be completed by 2026.

+Replacement of Singapore Indoor Stadium

+Announced on 7 March 2024, the existing Singapore Indoor Stadium will be replaced with a new state-of-the-art indoor arena built adjacent the existing stadium.
+The current Singapore Indoor Stadium will continue to operate until the new arena is completed.

 Upgrading of Marine Parade Community Building

 Closed in June 2022, the existing Marine Parade Community Building will be demolished and redeveloped into a new community building.
 Despite calls for conservation, the building's iconic mural art wall facade is set to be removed as part of the upgrading works.
 Measuring 63 metres in width and 12 metres in height, the mosaic facade is Singapore's largest installation art piece.

 Revamp of *SCAPE

 Announced on 27 July 2022, *SCAPE at Orchard Road will be undergoing a revamp to attract youths of all ages where it will be reconfigured to house three key zones for further collaborations between young entrepreneurs, creatives, and content creators.
 Aside from infrastructure changes to make the building more accessible, a new tenant mix will also be introduced as part of the revamp.

 The revamp is expected to begin in early 2023 and completed in early 2024.

+Revamp of Raffles Place Park

+Situated in the heart of the Raffles Place district and above Raffles Place MRT station, the existing 0.6-hectare Raffles Place Park will be revamped by 2028.
+Plans for the park include improved accessibility and expanded greenery for its users to gather and relax through gatherings, events, and activities held at the revamped park.

+Redevelopment of Road Safety Community Park

+Located at East Coast Park, the over 4-decade-old Road Safety Community Park will be redeveloped and modernised to adapt to the changing traffic and road environments.
+Further details will be released once studies are completed.

+Redevelopment of Clementi Stadium

+Located in Clementi, the existing Clementi Stadium and its adjacent vacant site will be redeveloped into a new stadium with softball and baseball fields, and other sports facilities.
+With the new fields, the stadium will support training for the national softball and baseball teams.

+The redeveloped stadium is expected to open by 2030.